liquidcarbon/affinity/README.md

 Affinity makes it easy to create well-annotated datasets from vector data.
 What your data means should always travel together with the data.

+Affinity is a pythonic dialect of Data Definition Language (DDL).
+Affinity does not replace any dataframe library, but can be used with any package you like.

 ## Usage

 For now, just copy [`affinity.py`](https://raw.githubusercontent.com/liquidcarbon/affinity/main/affinity.py) into your project.